 To catch any pollen particles, ask your Hot Tub Factory specialist to recommend an enzyme product that will break the particles down to be filtered out.
 This can typically be done weekly or bi-weekly for your hot tub.

 As spa owners, it is important to test the chlorine PH and alkalinity.
 For a healthy hot tub, the free chlorine level should be 1.0- 3.0 parts per million (ppm).
 The Centers for Disease Prevention and Control recommends pH 7.2–7.8 for hot tubs.

-Keeping the pH level in this range helps prevent recreational water illnesses and infections, such as diarrhea, gastrointestinal, skin, ear, respiratory, eye, neurologic and wound infections.
+Keeping the pH level in this range helps prevent recreational water illnesses and infections, such as diarrhea, and gastrointestinal, skin, ear, respiratory, eye, neurologic, and wound infections.
 Also, be sure to shock the water with 1/2 cup of Spa Shock.
 Do not use more spa shock than is recommended, as an overdose of spa shock will damage the finish or spa cover.
 Then add sanitizer.